A-Solo-Engineer/Sapien/README.md

 ## Project Status

-Sapien has completed Phase 1 of its development roadmap — documentation and theoretical specification — and is ready to advance to Phase 2: prototype implementation.
+Sapien has completed Phase 1 of its development roadmap — documentation and theoretical specification — and is currently at Phase 2: prototype implementation.

 Phase 1 produced a complete theoretical foundation:
 - Core architecture specification